End of US highway 250 |

 To the left on Benedict was the original west beginning of US 250.

 Originally westbound US 250 turned off Milan about a half-mile before Sycamore Line (yes, "Line" -- not "Lane"), left onto Perkins Aveune.
 Then it went north on Columbus Avenue, and ended downtown at Washington Street, or US 6.
-This photo shows some current signage at that intersection:
+The following photo was taken during that timeframe, looking east on Washington.
+The west beginning of US 250 was to the right on Columbus:

 |